ri0t1985/api-creator/README.md

 #### Using PHP's internal webserver
 Go inside the `web` directory and start PHP's internal webserver.

+NOTE: this webserver is _single-threaded_ and is not for production!

 ```bash
 cd web
 php -S 0.0.0.0:8000